cyfrost/url-expander/README.md

 The `Dockerfile` contains instructions for this program to be run as an alpine container (statically compiled binary from Go).
 The net image size is 13 MiB.

-Use the `./run-dockerized.sh` command to build the program, create, and run the docker container automatically.
+Start the docker container using `./run-dockerized.sh` command and open the browser to URL http://localhost:5000 to see the program output.

 ## Credits